freealise/freealise/plots/dj_postman.md

 villain speech (Daniel Ek ~Joe) ending in a joke and actual solution

-💳 credit card with the name Miriam
-💍 if he gave you a ring then you might be a king
 song about control over own money (promoting crypto ?)
 "a play that is worth producing, produces itself"